wowemulation-dev/warcraft-rs/docs/architecture/cli-structure.md

 # CLI Architecture for warcraft-rs

-This document outlines the unified CLI structure for the warcraft-rs project.
+This document outlines the CLI structure for the warcraft-rs project.

-## Current Status
+## Overview

-The project has migrated from individual CLI tools per format to a single unified `warcraft-rs` CLI with subcommands for each format.
+The `warcraft-rs` CLI provides a unified interface for working with World of Warcraft file formats through subcommands for each format type.

 Currently implemented:

-- ✅ **Unified CLI** - Single tool with subcommands for all formats
 - ✅ **MPQ subcommands** - Full-featured MPQ archive operations

 Planned for future releases: